cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 ### Should Nodes be Manually Drained before Decommission?

-TLDR; There is no need to complicate the procedure with a manual node drain before decommissioning it, as long as the decommissioning [procedure is robustly implemented](./node-remove.md#procedure-steps) and coordinated with configuration parameters of other components, particularly load balancers and connection pools.
+TLDR; No. Normally there is no need to drain nodes before decommissioning, as long as the decommissioning [procedure is robustly implemented](./node-remove.md#procedure-steps) and coordinated with configuration parameters of other components, particularly load balancers and connection pools.

-However, a manually node drain could be a helpful remediation tool if a decommissioning node is malfunctioning or taking an excessively long time to shed its ranges.
-A manual drain should be fast and the leaseholders distributed evenly across the remaining nodes of the cluster after the drain should be able to send snapshots faster than a long queue of snapshots from one decommissioning node.
+**Considerations**

+Since the snapshots for relocating replicas from the decommissioning node(s) are sent from the leaseholders, the decommissioning nodes will be sending the snapshots for *all* of its replicas, thus forming a potentially long queue of snapshots to send.

+If the nodes are pre-drained before decommission, the leaseholders will be distributed evenly across the *remaining* nodes, allowing more distributed snapshot senders, which should result in a reduction of the elapsed time of the decommissioning.
+However that comes at the expense of more load on the remaining cluster nodes, which in general is undesirable.
+And since the nodes are receiving one snapshot at a time, a reduction in the elapsed time is under 15% based on CRL's nightly regression tests data.
+The relatively modest elapsed time benefit is generally not a good justification for an increased load on the remaining server during the decommission and why pre-draining is not advised under normal operating conditions.

+**When to Pre-Drain**

+A manual pre-drain is recommended before decommissioning a malfunctioning node as a part of some emergency procedure.
+Particularly an when decommissioning an overloaded node that doesn't have CPU or Disk IO headroom.

 > ✅ If a manual node drain step is integrated into a decommissioning procedure, ensure that under no circumstances the node process is stopped after a manual drain.
 Shutting down nodes before decommissioning may result in under-replicated ranges or even a loss of quorum.